-All JSHS applicants must prepare and submit the Statement of Outside Assistance form with their application.
+All JSHS applicants prepare and submit the Statement of Outside Assistance form as a part of their application.
 This form requires students to report on their contributions to the research investigation.
-Comments by the supervising teacher and/or supervising mentor are reported, to include 1) comments on the students' individual contributions to the research investigation or engineering/computer science project; and 2) acknowledgment that the student conducted the research in accordance with proper procedures and protocols for the conduct of animal research or human research.
-Students may only use the JSHS-provided form.
-Please ensure the Statement of Outside Assistance form is complete before submitting.
-This includes all required signatures and comments from the teacher/mentor (or parent if no teacher/mentor was involved).
+Comments by the supervising teacher and/or supervising mentor are reported, to include 1) comments on the student's individual contributions to the research investigation or engineering/computer science project; and 2) acknowledgment that the student conducted the research in accordance with proper procedures and protocols for the conduct of animal research or human research.
+Students may only use the JSHS-provided form dated 2023-2024.
+Please ensure the form is complete before submitting.
+This includes all required signatures and comments from the teacher/mentor (or parent, if no teacher/mentor was involved).